tourlane/dynalock/README.md

     $ gem install dynalock

 You need to create a table in *DynamoDB* with "id" as a primary key, and "expires" as expires.
-The default table name is "locks"
+The default table name is "locks".

 ## Usage

-Set the environment variables to its proper values.
+Set the following environment variables to their proper values:

     AWS_ACCESS_KEY_ID
     AWS_REGION